- When is the best time of day to see whales and dolphins?

 If anyone in your group has had past problems with motion sickness, please consult a doctor.
 There are new and improved ways to avoid seasickness and they should be able to help you.
 If you plan on taking over-the-counter medication such as BONINE or DRAMAMINE, please be sure to take them at least one full hour before the trip’s departure.
 (Because the colors blue and green belong in the sea and not on you, right?)

-DOLPHIN DECK to the rescue: Bonine, Dramamine, Ginger tablets.
+DOLPHIN DECK to the rescue: Bonine, Dramamine, and ginger tablets are available.
 Ginger Ale and Pressure Point Wristbands are all available at the deck, but check in early to ensure maximum effectiveness.

 MORE ADVICE: Eat lightly beforehand, avoid spicy foods and alcohol and get plenty of sleep the night before.